keymanapp/keyman/mac/README.md

 1. First, open XCode, Preferences, Accounts, and select Manage Certificates for the identity you wish to use for signing.
 Click **+** and select **Developer ID Application**.
 A certificate will then be generated and listed in your Keychain.

-Get info for the certificate you generated from Keychain and copy its SHA-1 fingerprint.
-You'll need to remove spaces from between the hex pairs; you'll use this in step 3.
+2. Find the SHA-1 hash.
+To find the certificate in terminal:

+   `security find-certificate -Z -c "<your-apple-id>" -a`

+   (If you have more than one, you may need to use Keychain Access to differentiate).
+   Copy the SHA-1 hash from this command's output.

 2. Determine the Apple ID details in order to run a build.
 You may wish to create an App-Specific Password at https://appleid.apple.com/ and use this.
 Your Shortname will